W02 Learning Activity: HTML Semantic Elements

 Overview

-HTML describes the structure of a web page document.
-The structure is composed of various categories of elements including the following content types: metadata, section, heading, embedded, and interactive elements.
+HTML describes the structure of a web page.
+The structure is composed of various categories of elements.
 Some elements are associated with forms and tabular data.
 You are not expected to memorize all HTML tags.
-Rather, become familiar with the most commonly used elements and be able to reference others through reliable sources.
+This course will help you become familiar with the most commonly used elements and then you can refer to others through reliable sources.

 Prepare